Read your latest personalised notifications

 Ok, got it

-Statements, positions, and policies from EHRA, its committees and its constituent bodies
+Statements, positions, and policies from CCNAP, its committees and its constituent bodies

-CardioScape aims to outline the current CVD research and innovation landscape across Europe.
+CardioScape outlines the current CVD research and innovation landscape across Europe.

-A unique database on health care systems, provision and care services in the area of cardiovascular medicine.
+A unique database on healthcare systems, as well as provision- and care services in cardiovascular medicine.
 It can serve as a European tool of comparative analysis to identify best practices and trends.